apocalyptech/bl3-cli-saveedit/README.md

 # Changelog

+**v1.7.2** - *unreleased*
+ - Allow characters to use skill trees properly if levelled higher directly from level 1.

 **v1.7.1** - June 29, 2020
  - Added three more DLC3 room decorations that I'd missed orginally, for the profile editor's cosmetic-unlock ability